-OUI roadblocks are checkpoints where police officers stop every vehicle—or a certain number of vehicles at random—to search for intoxicated drivers.
-They appear more frequently around holidays, when driving under the influence is more common.
+OUI roadblocks are checkpoints near me where police officers stop every vehicle—or a certain number of vehicles at random—to search for intoxicated drivers.
+These DUI roadblocks appear more frequently around holidays, when driving under the influence is more common.

 Are OUI Roadblocks Constitutional?

 You may have heard that the police must have reasonable and individual suspicion to pull you over while you are driving.
 The United States Supreme Court has ruled that OUI roadblocks are an exception to this legal principle.

 Prevailing legal opinion is that OUI roadblocks greatly serve public interest while minimally invading the privacy of drivers.
 Law enforcement attempts to conduct OUI checkpoints near me consistent with this description so that any arrests performed at checkpoints can lead to convictions in court.

 Law enforcement can conduct brief stops where officers ask you a few questions to determine your level of impairment.
 The officer does not automatically have the right to ask you to pull over to the side of the road to conduct further questioning or submit to field sobriety tests.

 The officer also does not automatically have the right to investigate you or search your vehicle for unrelated criminal activity such as the possession of illegal substances.
 The officer can gain the right to conduct these searches and detain you if your behavior provides them with reasonable suspicion.

 What Are the Legal Requirements for Roadblocks?